jazibjohar/ai-text-structor/docs/implementation_details.md

-# AI Engine Documentation
+# AI Text Structor Documentation

 ## Overview
-The AI Engine is a sophisticated system for executing structured data collection and workflow processing using Large Language Models (LLMs).
+The AI Text Structor is a sophisticated system for executing structured data collection and workflow processing using Large Language Models (LLMs).
 It features parallel execution capabilities, caching, and a robust workflow management system.

 ## Core Components

-### 1. AI Engine (`AIEngine`)
+### 1. AI Text Structor (`AITextStructor`)

 The central orchestrator that manages:
 - Workflow execution